Meta-States & the Cognitive Triad

 It may also be that the Timeless/Timebound element of the Cognitive Triad is influenced by vMEMES as well.
 For example, RED has no real concept of time especially if fuelled by the impulsiveness of Psychoticism.
 However, BLUE – running a Move Away From meta-programme – is concerned with what could go wrong in the future.

-So, if we wish to facilitate the unravelling of disabling meta-states and enable positive meta-stating processes, one way is to change the vMEME pattern in the Cognitive Triad at one or more levels – the closer to the relative reality of the primary state, usually the better!
+So, if we wish to facilitate the unravelling of disabling meta-states and enable positive meta-stating processes, one way is to change the vMEME pattern in the Cognitive Triad at one or more levels – the closer to the relative reality of the primary state so we are sensing rather than intuiting, to use Jung’s terms, usually the better!
 By doing this, we are much more likely to create healthy frames of reference for meta-stating processes.

 The influence of vMEMES and temperament in the formation of unhealthy meta-states is discussed further in the Mental Health feature, Can vMEMES cause Clinical Depression…?